 College costs a LOT of money, in case you didn’t already know that, hello.
 And scholarships are great — but they don’t usually pay everything.
 Mom and Dad still often have to cough up a fair amount of dough.

-And while student loans and parent loans make it more possible, then everyone is paying back debt for years to come.
+And while student loans and parent loans make it more possible, then everyone is searching for how to get 100 dollars fast and paying back debt for years to come.
 This is not to be considered lightly!!
 (She said, who is now paying back those two years from #2… Can you say, “ouch”???)

 There are a lot of other options out there besides going straight to college.